tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Client-Facing Server Behavior {#server-behavior}

-Upon receiving an "encrypted_client_hello" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
+Upon receiving an "ech" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.